 Access at the Museum

 We want everyone to be able to enjoy our exhibitions and events, and we will be taking every measure to ensure that we are as open and accessible to as many people as possible.
-The museum is fully accessible wherever possible, and we are committed to supporting you during your visit.
+The museum’s layout is designed to be wheelchair accessible on both levels, and we are committed to supporting you during your visit.
 If you have queries or require any assistance please contact the museum in advance of your visit on 01865 252334.

 There are 3 disabled parking spaces on the High Street (opposite King Edward’s street).
 There are 90 spaces in total in the city centre.